IowaDave/Thermistors/README.md

 \beta =  \frac{\ln\left(\frac{10000}{3507}\right)}{\frac{1}{298.15} - \frac{1}{323.15}} \approx 4038
 ```

 The formula for deriving the Beta can be rearranged to estimate temperatures.
-It works by interpolating between two data points.
+It works by interpolating along a straight line that passes through two data points.

+A graph of the Characteristic Curve of a thermistor plots the resistance at each temperature.
+The plot of actual resistance follows a curve.
+This means the resistance value found on the straight &ldquo;Beta&rdquo; line will not be exactly right.
+It is only an estimate.

+Figure 1 illustrates the gap between the Beta line estimates and the actual values found on the Characteristic Curve.

-The Characteristic Curve of a thermistor bends in such a way that a Beta value comes closest for resistance values between the two data points that were used to compute the Beta.
+The Curve bends in such a way that a Beta value comes closest for resistance values between the two data points that were used to compute the Beta.

 Notice that the Beta value given in Table 1 relates to the range of temperatures 25&#8451; to 50&#8451;.